sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/js-objects/exercises/README.md

 ## Questions

-* Describe JavaScript objects in your own words
+* Describe JavaScript objects in your own words.
 * What is a key/value pair?
 * What are 2 ways to access values in JavaScript objects?
 * Define these terms: